-Cost of shares in amalgamated company The cost of shares in amalgamating company shall be deemed to be the cost of shares in amalgamated company. amaigamatea company states in amagamated company.
+Cost of shares in amalgamated company The cost of shares in amalgamating company shall be deemed to be the cost of shares in amalgamated company.
 Determination of nature of assets To find whether shares in amalgamated company are long-term or short-term capital asset, the period of holding shall be calculated from the date when shares in the amalgamating company were acquired.
 Indexation benefit Indexation benefit shall be available from the year in which shares of amalgamated company were acquired by the assessee.